Gus-Amorim/Bacteria_Sequence_Analysis/README.md

 ## Future Enhancements
 - **Task-level Parallelism**: Explore more granular parallelization.
 - **Hybrid Parallelization**: Combine OpenMP with MPI for distributed processing.

----

-## Author
-**Gustavo Amorim De Almeida**

-For questions or suggestions, feel free to open an issue or contact the author directly.